SynestiaOS/SynestiaOS/README.md

 # Prepare Environment
 ## Clion
-[Clion](https://www.jetbrains.com/clion) is recommend to used as our development environment, add use docker to build the kernel. under this **Build** dir, run following command to setup dev environment
+[Clion](https://www.jetbrains.com/clion) is recommend to used as our development environment, and use docker to build the kernel. under this **Docker** dir, run following command to setup dev environment
 ```
-docker-compose up -d dev
+docker-compose up -d dev-prebuilt
 ```
 within the docker container, we setup the ssh environment, and we can connect to the container through ssh. within Clion, Settings->Build,Execution,Deployment->Toolchain, click add a remote host,